 Result: Present your results in a logical sequence in the text, tables, and illustrations, giving the main or most important findings first.
 Data should be presented in the main text or in Figures and Tables, but not in both.
 On the other hand, do not repeat in the text all the data in the tables or illustrations; emphasize or summarize only important observations.
 Extra or supplementary materials and technical detail can be placed in an appendix where it will be accessible but will not interrupt the flow of the text; alternatively, it can be published only in the electronic version of the journal.
 When data are summarized in the Results section, give numeric results not only as derivatives (for example, percentages) but also as the absolute numbers from which the derivatives were calculated, and specify the statistical methods used to analyze them.
 Restrict tables and figures to those needed to explain the argument of the paper and to assess its support.
 Use graphs as an alternative to tables with many entries; do not duplicate data in graphs and tables.
 "Where scientifically appropriate, analyses of the data by variables such as age and sex should be included.

-Include summary of key findings; Strengths and limitations of the study (study question, study design, data collection, analysis and interpretation); Interpretation and implications in the context of the totality of evidence (is there a systematic review to refer to, if not, could one be reasonably done here and now?, what this study adds to the available evidence, effects on patient care and health policy, possible mechanisms); Controversies raised by this study; and Future research directions (for this particular research collaboration, underlying mechanisms, clinical research).
-Do not repeat in detail data or other material given in the Introduction or the Results section.
+Include a summary of key findings; Strengths and limitations of the study (study question, study design, data collection, analysis, and interpretation); Interpretation and implications in the context of the totality of evidence (is there a systematic review to refer to, if not, could one be reasonably done here and now?, what this study adds to the available evidence, effects on patient care and health policy, possible mechanisms); Controversies raised by this study; and Future research directions (for this particular research collaboration, underlying mechanisms, clinical research).
+Do not detail the data or other material given in the Introduction or the Results section.
 In particular, contributors should avoid making statements on economic benefits and costs unless their manuscript includes economic data and analyses.
 Avoid claiming priority and alluding to work that has not been completed.
 State new hypotheses when warranted, but clearly label them as such.

 Figures should be numbered as 1, 2, 3, etc., and mentioned clearly in the main text.
 Provide a brief title for each figure on a separate page.
 Detailed legends should not be provided under the figures.
 This part should be added into the text where the figures are applicable.
 Figures should be either Photoshop or Illustrator files (in tiff, eps, jpeg formats) at high-resolution.
 It is our principle to publish high resolution figures for the printed and E-versions.
 If digital images are the only source of images, ensure that the image has minimum resolution of 300 dpi or 1800 x 1600 pixels in TIFF format.
 File names should identify the figure and panel.
 Avoid layering type directly over shaded or textured areas.